 The spot that homes Strokkur is a geothermal area of land called the Haukadalur valley.
 And although the geysers are what the valley is known for and what people come to see, there are many more features that make it worth a visit.

-Such that, the land itself is formed and shaped in unique ways and dyed all different colors.
-This is because of the various different land elements such as copper, sulfur, and iron.
+Such that, the land itself is formed and shaped in unique ways and dyed all different colours.
+This is because of the various different land elements such as copper, sulphur, and iron.
 More so, there are mud pits, hot springs, little geysers, and vivid blue pools of water scattered around the ground.

 Admire Gullfoss Waterfall

 Gullfoss is a huge waterfall located in Iceland’s Hvítá river.
 Although Iceland is full of stunning waterfalls, this is the most visited in the country.
 It also just so happens to be the last stop on the Golden Circle Tour.

 The water that sources Gullfoss comes from glacier Langjökull and falls a staggering 35 meters down.
 It is an incredibly powerful amount of water and the roaring sound of the cascading water is astonishing.
 The waterfall is not only powerful but also a beautiful natural sight to see.
 Your 3 days in Iceland will be full of beauty and wonder, and this powerful and rushing waterfall will surely be at the top f your list of amazing sights to see.

 There are two observation decks at Gullfoss, one closer and one further, so you can view this powerful giant water flow from different vantage points.
 What’s also great about Gullfoss is that majestic rainbows often arch above the waterfall, giving it a more magical and breathtaking feel.
 Simply watching this waterfall flow into the river below is astonishing, to say the least.

 Extra Stops Along the Way

 Scope out some Hobbit Houses